Skip to content

 Los Angeles Connects You to the World

 Los Angeles has been a hub for international network connectivity for data centers since the early 1990s.
-One Wilshire is a major telecommunications hub located at 624 S. Grand Avenue in Downtown Los Angeles.
-It has been called “the most highly connected internet point in the western U.S.” It has one of the world’s most densely populated meet-me rooms with over 260 internet service providers.
-One Wilshire also provides low-latency access to cloud service providers, including AWS and Microsoft Azure.
+One Wilshire is a major telecommunications hub located at 624 S. Grand Ave., Los Angeles, CA 90017 in Downtown Los Angeles.
+It has been called the “most highly connected Internet point in the western U.S.”.

 Undersea Internet Cables

-With these critical international network connectivity points and more, Los Angeles has solidified itself as a global leader in international internet connectivity infrastructure.
 If your business wants to serve these markets, Los Angeles is an ideal location for your data center.

 Los Angeles Offers Low-Latency Connectivity to Strategic U.S. Markets